 January 18, 2009

-However, concerns about the abandonment of the river is not new, and already in 1985 the government launched an action plan of the Ganges (Ganga Action Plan), which 22 years later is considered a "failure" by Gautam.
+However, concerns about the abandonment of the river is not new, and already in 1985 the government launched an action plan Ganges (Ganga Action Plan), which 22 years later is considered a "failure" by Gautam.

 That plan was devised earlier by the then Prime Minister, Indira Gandhi, perhaps influenced by his father, the prime minister Jawaharlal Nehru.

-"From its source to the sea, the Ganges is the history of Indian civilization," said the historic former Indian Prime Minister.
+"From its source to the sea, the Ganges is the history of Indian civilization," said the historic former Indian prime minister.